-The global neurostimulation devices market reached a value of US$ 6.3 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 11.8% during 2021-2026.
+The global neurostimulation devices market reached a value of US$ 7.0 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 13.4 Billion by 2027, exhibiting a CAGR of 12.3% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 A neurostimulation device is a programmable medical transmitter that can deliver electrical signals to the specific parts of the human brain.
 It is also used to stimulate, inhibit, modify, regulate and alter the activity of the autonomous, central and peripheral nervous systems in the patient’s body.
 This primarily aids in the treatment of various medical ailments, such as movement disorders, chronic pain and epilepsy.
 It is also utilized in the operation of neural prosthetics, hearing aids, artificial vision, artificial limbs and brain-machine interfaces.
 Neurostimulation devices can be both implantable or externally placed.